 The situation regarding where we sleep and base ourselves changes regularly in Calais.
 Wherever this is you will need to bring a sleeping bag, sleeping mat and maybe even a tent.

-Feel free to bring and leave relevant campaign materials and leaflets etc. Immigration information and advice from whichever country you are coming from is very useful as well.
+Feel free to bring and leave relevant campaign materials and leaflets etc. Immigration information and advice helplines etc from whichever country you are coming from is very useful as well.

-Other useful items include: Recording equipment to document police activity (cameras or video recorders), whistles, horns, anything which creates music (instruments, CD player, speakers).
+Other useful items include: Recording equipment to document police harassment and abuse (cameras or video recorders), whistles, horns, anything which creates music (instruments, CD player, speakers).

 Having vehicles on the ground in Calais can be incredibly useful (see above).
 It means we can distribute food and firewood to where people sleep, as well as trips to the PASS clinic (the hospital) and skipping missions.